-Methodology for Determining Section 8 Income Limits
+Methodology for Determining FY 2023 Section 8 Income Limits

-Overview of HUD Section 8 Income Limits1
+Overview of HUD Section 8 Income Limits

-The Department of Housing and Urban Development (HUD) is required by law to set income limits that determine the eligibility of applicants for HUD's assisted housing programs.
-The major active assisted housing programs are the Public Housing program, the project-based Section 8 program, the Section 8 Housing Choice and Project-Based Voucher programs, Section 202 housing for the elderly program, and Section 811 housing for persons with disabilities program.
+The U.S. Department of Housing and Urban Development (HUD) is required by law to set income limits that determine the eligibility of applicants for HUD's assisted housing programs.
+HUD's major assisted housing programs include the Public Housing program, the project-based Section 8 program, the Section 8 Housing Choice and Project-Based Voucher programs, Section 202 housing for the elderly program, and Section 811 housing for persons with disabilities program.